gitlabhq/gitlabhq/doc/api/labels.md

 - `color` (optional) -  New color of the label given in 6-digit hex notation with leading '#' sign (e.g. #FFAABB)

 On success, this method returns 200 with the updated label.
-If required parameters are missing, 400 is returned.
+If required parameters are missing or parameters are invalid, 400 is returned.
 If the label to be updated is missing, 404 is returned.
-If parameters are invalid, 405 is returned.
 In case of an error, additionally an error message is returned.